Automate Your Patient Intake Forms with HIPAA-Compliant AI

 Yes, AI can automate patient intake forms for medical practices.
 It extracts patient data from PDFs or online forms and syncs it to your EMR.

 Building this system involves processing unstructured documents, ensuring HIPAA compliance at every step, and integrating directly with your specific EMR API.
-The complexity depends on the variety of your intake form layouts and whether your EMR has a modern REST API or requires a legacy SFTP integration.
+The complexity and required timeline for implementation would depend on the variety of your intake form layouts, the volume of patient data, and whether your EMR has a modern REST API or requires a legacy SFTP integration.
+Syntora's approach prioritizes initial discovery to define these parameters, ensuring the solution is tailored to your practice's specific needs and existing infrastructure.
+We have significant experience with document processing pipelines using large language models, including similar data extraction and validation for financial documents.

 What Problem Does This Solve?